 We recently received a strong offer to purchase the campus that allows for the remaining campus programs to continue with no immediate impact.
 The offer is from Hennepin Schools, a charter school in South Minneapolis that largely serves immigrant and low-income children and families with a college preparatory focus.
 Hennepin Schools and Catholic Charities share aligned missions to serve the community, immigrants and the poor.
 This is an exciting opportunity to honor the legacy of the campus by continuing to serve children on the site.

 St. Joseph’s Home for Children has played a special role in so many lives.
 Our incredible supporters are a part of that history.
-Donations, volunteerism and advocacy have not only made it possible for St. Joe’s to serve as a place of refuge in times of crisis, you have made it possible to advance significant systemic change and better models of care for kids and families in the child protection system.
+Your donations, volunteerism and advocacy have not only made it possible for St. Joe’s to serve as a place of refuge in times of crisis but also helped advance significant systemic change and better models of care for kids and families in the child protection system.
 For that we are incredibly grateful.